tomcam/postgres/docs/README.md

 use `psql` to do the basics.

-The [PostgreSQL documentation](https://www.postgresql.org/docs/manuals/) is incredibly well written and through, but frankly, I didn't know where to start reading.
+The [PostgreSQL documentation](https://www.postgresql.org/docs/manuals/) is incredibly well written and thorough, but frankly, I didn't know where to start reading.
 This is my answer to that problem.

 If you have any complaints or suggestions please let me know by